 Thru hull: Threaded bronze, nylon or stainless steel shaft passes through a hole in the bottom surface of the hull.
 Choice of styles: external football-shaped head with water flow smoothed by a fairing block that also corrects for the deadrise (sideways slope of the hull); or round mushroom head thru-hulls, either semi-flush or flush mounted.
 Most challenging to install, but likely to provide best signal quality.
 Displacement power and sailboats generally use thru-hulls.

 Tilted element transducers are a type of semi-flush thru-hull transducer.
 The ceramic elements are tilted inside the housing, which compensates for the boat’s deadrise.
 This aims the beam straight toward the bottom, resulting in stronger echo returns and more accurate depth readings.
 They’re a good choice for large, trailered center console and walk-around cuddy cabin powerboats that cannot accommodate a thru-hulls with fairing blocks.
 They provide virtually flush installation to the hull.
 For hull deadrise angles up to 25 degrees.
-Excellent high speed results over 30 knots.
+Excellent high-speed results over 30 knots.

-Transom Mount: An adjustable-angle bracket is screwed or bolted to transom, with the transducer hanging below and behind the hull.
+Transom Mount: An adjustable-angle bracket is screwed or bolted to the transom, with the transducer hanging below and behind the hull.
 Simpler installation, but may encounter more turbulent water flow.
 Versatile and popular for trailerables.
 Can be used on wood, fiberglass, aluminum or steel hulls, with single or twin I/O, outboard and jet drive propulsion systems.
 Moderate performance at speed.

-Transom-mount transducers are usually mounted to starboard, because this is typically the side where the propeller blades are moving downward.
+Transom-mount transducers are usually mounted to starboard because this is typically the side where the propeller blades are moving downward.
 The upwash from the propeller blades causes bubbles and turbulence.
 Mount at least 3" (75mm) beyond the swing radius of the propeller.
 For twin outboard or sterndrive applications, mount the transducer between the two drives, either on or just off of the centerline.
-Mount so that the front of the sensor is slightly higher than the back of the sensor and the sensor projects below the hull, otherwise aeration will occur.
+Mount so that the front of the sensor is slightly higher than the back of the sensor and the sensor projects below the hull, otherwise, aeration will occur.

 In-hull: Installed against the inside of the hull bottom, the in-hull transducer sends its signal through the hull.
 “Shoot through hull” transducers do not need direct water contact.
 They’re glued to the inside of the hull with silicone or epoxy.
-An in-hull transducer is a good choice for a trailered boat, a vessel with a stepped hull, and for other types of high performance hull designs, as there is no drag, hull penetration or potential for fouling.
+An in-hull transducer is a good choice for a trailered boat, a vessel with a stepped hull, and for other types of high-performance hull designs, as there is no drag, hull penetration or potential for fouling.
 No integrated temperature sensor.
-Can be installed while boat is in the water.
+Can be installed while the boat is in the water.
 For deadrise angles up to 30 degrees.
 As with thru-hulls, the selected location should be aft and close to the centerline so that the transducer is in the water at all times.

 In-hull transducers need solid fiberglass at the mounting location; no foam or plywood coring material, or air pockets.
 A typical 600W transducer can transmit through 1/2" to 5/8" (12-16mm) of fiberglass.
 To install inside a cored hull, find a location with no coring or remove the core material.